tobbre/ra2223/README.txt

 ...Classes...
 There are different files for different purposes. neuralnetwork1.py - This file houses the code based on Adam Wagner's neural network.
-The evaluation function of instances
+The evaluation functions of instances
         and the neural network can be found here. neuralnetwork1.py is able to start a new model and train it, or read an existing model and continue its training.
         neuralnetwork1.py is able to run in two different ways: